Mendeley/mendeley-python-sdk/README.md

 ## Releases

-Travis CI pushes new releases to Pypi automatically, on the following conditions:
+Travis CI automatically pushes new releases to Pypi, and triggers ReadTheDocs rebuilds, if the following conditions are true:

 - The commit is on the master branch
 - The commit has been tagged (this can be achieved with a flow like `git tag v1.2.3` and then `git push --tags`)